krishnasumanthm/Awesome-Machine-Learning/README.md

 =========================
 A curated list of awesome machine learning frameworks, libraries and software (by language).
 Other awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

-If you want to contribute to this list (please do), send me a pull request or contact me [@josephmisiti](https://www.twitter.com/josephmisiti)

 For a list of free machine learning books available for download, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/books.md)

 ## Table of Contents